 5. Wipe off dust, and you’re finished!

-A few other fall projects you might like…
+A few more fall ideas you might like…

 - Striped & Polka Dot Fall Candlesticks